Dropshipping in the UK: How to start a dropshipping business

 How does dropshipping work?

-- Choose a supplier to work with and list the products on your website
+- Find a supplier to work with, choose which items you like, and list them on your website.

-- Your supplier delivers product to the client’s home
+- Your supplier ships the product to the customer.

 Is dropshipping profitable?

-How profitable dropshipping is differs from business to business.
-Profits come from the margin between wholesale and resale price.
-However, things like return costs, discounts, and problems can eat into this profit.
+However, things like return costs and discounts can eat into this profit.
 It’s up to you to find and optimise your dropshipping business’ profit-making potential.
+It pays to shop around when looking for suppliers because product prices can vary.
+The cheaper the cost for you, the better.

 - If the supplier ships counterfeit or damaged goods, you will be responsible.
-It’s up to you to apologise to the customer and put things right.
+That means that it’s up to you to apologise to the customer and put things right.

 How do I start a dropshipping business?